wangxx1412/yumeek/planning/story-and scenario.md

 ## Stretch

-1. As a user, I want to a shopping list based on my recipes.
+1. As a user, I want to get a shopping list based on my recipes.

 - I want to have a "Create shopping list" button to generate a shopping list with amount for me and I can send it to my phone.